 Nursing home services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
 These rates vary according to a patient classification system called Resource Utilization Groups (RUGs).
+Effective October 1, 2019, the services rendered to Medicare program beneficiaries will be paid based on a patient-driven payment methodology.

 The Authority is reimbursed for cost reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicare Administrative Contractor (MAC).
 The Authority's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Authority.
-The Authority's Medicare cost reports have been audited by the MAC through June 30, 2013.
+The Authority's Medicare cost reports have been audited by the MAC through June 30, 2018.